iot-bus/iot-bus.github.io/docs/source/boards/iot-bus-jtag.rst

 ------------------------

 You can configure the debugging tool using the debug_tool option in platformio.ini.
-If you are using a an Io board (iotbusio in Platformio) or a Proteus board (iotbusproteus in PlatformIO) then you do not need to explicitly set debug_tool as it will be set implicitly:
+If you are using an Io board (iotbusio in Platformio) or a Proteus board (iotbusproteus in PlatformIO) then you do not need to explicitly set debug_tool as it will be set implicitly:

 .. code-block:: ini